claudioverardo/roboeye/docs/DOCS.md

 These functions internally assumes a convention (in the following, **model convention**) for the positions of the joints, such that when the robot is in home position all the joints are at their zero position (cf. image below, left).
 This convention differs from the actual one used by the low level controller (in the following, **robot convention**).
 The routines invokes for the trajectory planning already perform the conversion from the model to the robot convention before returning the positions of the robot in the space of joints.

 The position and orientation of the end effector must be defined in the **robot frame** (cf. image below, right).
-Therefore, poses defined in the vision frame must be converted beforehand (cf. [Robot Control](#robot-control) to see how this issue is handled).
+Therefore, a proper transformation function must be provided in order to deal with poses defined in the vision frame.

 ![FrameRobot](./frame_robot.png)